sunface/rust-by-practice/README.md

 so it's very suitable for simple blockchain project and teaching case.

+Notice!
+This project is still under heavy development, for now,you can use it in simple blockchain or demos.

 ## Features
 - Based on TCP
 - Pure Go